calnix/DualVeTokenSystem/src/VerificationPayments/README.md

 - to associate it with a voting pool, the admin function `updatePoolId(bytes32 schemaId, bytes32 poolId)` is called
 - use this function to add/update/remove voting pool association.

+> Pools are created on VotingController.sol, so poolId should be referenced from that contract.

 ### Other issuer functions:

 - `updateFee`